This article will help you:

-To exclude users who fire specific events from your funnel, click + Exclude users who performed and select the exclusion event from the drop-down list.
+To exclude users from your funnel who fire specific events between steps of your funnel, click + Exclude users who performed and select the exclusion event from the drop-down list.
 You can apply the exclusion between all steps in the funnel, or between two specific steps.
 For any-order funnels, users will be excluded if they fire the exclusion event between any of the funnel steps.

 - In the Segmentation Module, identify the user segment you want to include in this analysis.
 You can import a previously-saved segment by clicking Saved Segments and selecting the one you want from the list.
 Otherwise, Amplitude begins from the assumption that your analysis will target all users.

 NOTE: The user segment you select will only apply to the starting event.

 - If you do not want to import a previously-saved user segment, you can start building your own by adding properties.
 To do so, click + where, choose the property you want to include, and specify the property value you’re interested in.

 - You can narrow your focus even further by telling Amplitude you only want to include users who have already performed certain actions.
 To do so, click + perform, then choose the event you’re interested in.

 - If desired, add another user segment by clicking + Add Segment, and repeating steps 6 and 7.